 “We cannot afford to stand by idly and simply hope the worst won’t happen here,” said NRDC Senior Scientist Matthew McKinzie.
 “It is time for the NRC to do its job and safeguard the American people from a repeat of what we saw in Japan.”

 Italy has abandoned nuclear power, which was voted down in a referendum after the 1986 Chernobyl disaster.
 Post Fukushima Switzerland has decided to abandon plans for future plants.

-China initially delayed construction of new nuclear plants, although they now appear to be moving forward with nine reactors under construction.
+China initially delayed the construction of new nuclear plants, although they now appear to be moving forward with nine reactors under construction.
 France intends to continue with nuclear as it operates more than 50 reactors that generate 39 percent of the nation’s total power output.
 The UK and India still intend to resume building nuclear power plants.
-France is joined by countries like Finland in undertaking third generation nuclear power projects.
+France is joined by countries like Finland in undertaking third-generation nuclear power projects.